siasur/unrelatedadditions/README.md

 7. **Rope ladder**
 Looking for an easy way down a ravine or cliff?
 You can't place normal ladders because you're standing on an overhang, and you don't feel like digging a staircase?
 Place the rope ladder on the edge and climb down, it doesn't get easier.

+8. **Liquid XP Storage**
+Having too much xp?
+Build an _XP Drain_ put in on top of a Tank (Tank is not included) and convert your experience points into _XP Juice_.
+To get it back, stick an _XP Shower_ on the tank's side and let it rain xp down on you.

 I'm also open to suggestions, but I won't promise anything.

 _\* Requires a Mod that adds Bronze Ingots to be crafted_